DiamondGotCat/DGC-Epoch/README.md

 However, the "UNIX Epoch", which was the standard at the time, was originally 32 bits, and was a notation method that would soon run out of space.

 If you run out of digits in DGC Epoch, please see below:
-- Feel free to also use DGC Epoch 96 or DGC Epoch 128.
+- Feel free to also use DGC Epoch 96 or DGC Epoch 128... or DGC Epoch 128 Extended
 - However, make sure that the number part is the "number of digits in binary form".